kcdchennai/kcdchennai/2023/CNES.md

 The Cloud Native Enthusiast Scholarship (CNES) program from KCD Chennai is an effort to **celebrate** and **reward** you for your contribution towards advancement and adoption of Cloud Native technologies and tools.

-You'll be rewarded with a discount code to purchase tickets to KCD Chennai 2023. **You could win discount up to YY%**
+You'll be rewarded with a discount code to purchase tickets to KCD Chennai 2023. **You could win up to YY% discount**

 ## About KCD Chennai 2023